 To configure a push message on the Experience page:

 (Optional) Click the Show Advanced Options link to configure additional options:

-Provide a custom push payload in JSON that will be sent to the app through a push or a local notification.
+Provide a custom push payload in JSON that is sent to the app through a push or a local notification.
 The limit for Android and iOS is 4KB.